cs-uob/COMS10012/exercises/part1/src/overview.md

 <div style="color:DarkRed" class="solidarity">

 The databases section in 2021-22 is cancelled due to strike action.
+However, we have added a replacement [database activity](../../databases.html) to be completed alongside the Week 19 material.

 </div>